damooooooooooh/ring-adapter/README.md

 # ring-adapter
 Ring device adapter for Mozilla WebThings Gateway.

+## How does it work?
+The adapter polls the ring api using a configurable poll interval that you can set in the adpater configuration page.

-# Supported Devices
+## Supported Devices

-currently camera's and stickup cams.
+Currently (doorbells) and stickup cams.

-# limitations
+## limitations

-currently only motion and dings (doorbell rings) are supported, no video or static images are available.
+Currently only motion and dings (doorbell rings) are supported, no video or static images are available.